My Work At Columbia College Chicago

 Arch is part of a larger series of black and white street photography that focuses on documenting the cityscape around me.
 While Chicago is full of iconic landmarks, my challenge as a photographer is to present a unique perspective to the images that people know so well.
 In this case I framed Alexander Calder’s famous Flamingo sculpture in a way to put it into the context of the towering buildings around it, diminishing it’s scale.
 I see the photo as a portrayal of the importance of understanding human scale and paying homage to the classic Eames documentary with the same theme, Powers of Ten.

-The next couple months will be busy; submitting my work to festivals, directing another short film, finding a job and moving cities.
+The next couple months will be busy; submitting my work to festivals, finding a job and moving cities.

 Three of my films Half Way Home, Knuckleball and Like We Used To have been completed and prepped for festival releases.
 Over the next couple months I will be submiting them to short film festivals.
 Over the next year these films will be shown to audiences around the country.